The Administrative Department is currently looking for applicants for the following roles:

 The Clinical Services Department is currently looking for applicants for the following roles:

 The New York Society for the Prevention of Cruelty to Children (The NYSPCC) seeks a motivated, devoted professional with strong clinical and organizational skills to serve as a Bilingual (English/Spanish) Domestic Violence Specialist.
-The position requires 20 hours per week and will include afternoon/evenings to accommodate participant schedules.
-The position is currently 80% remote due to the pandemic but will move to full-time in-office hours once the pandemic is over.
+The position is full-time Monday through Friday and includes three evenings to accommodate participant schedules.
+The position is currently 100% remote due to the pandemic but will move to a hybrid of in-person and remote work beginning in May 2021.